JulioCFSdev/JulioCFSdev/README.md

   👨‍🎓 Graduating in Information Systems at the State University of Amazonas.

-  🧠 I have mastery of Python and C languages.
+  🧠 I have mastery of Python, C, C++ and C# languages.

+  💡 I have experience with game development in Unity

+  🎮 I am Game Developer at Ludus Lab

   📚 I want to learn more about Pandas, Jupyter and Seaborn in Data Science applications.